 Figure A-7-3 – Process of creating a DCEG using the DCEG Builder

 Use of the DCEG Builder is optional in the preparation of the Product Specification.
 Any S-100-based Product Specification must include sufficient instructions for how to encode information in a manner that conforms to the Specification, but these instructions do not have to follow a specific DCEG style.
-However, the DCEG style is simple to understand and by utilizing the DCEG builder, it is also easy to create tables of feature and information types, attributes, associations and encoding instructions; and to ensure that these tables are consistent with the Feature Catalogue.
+However, the DCEG style is simple to understand and by utilizing the DCEG builder, it is also possible to generate tables of feature and information types, attributes, associations and encoding instructions; and to ensure that these tables are consistent with the Feature Catalogue.
 The IHO-style feature tables (or equivalent) can be prepared and maintained using ordinary office word processing software, but experience shows that ensuring initial and continued conformance to the XML Feature Catalogue may be a significant task requiring much effort to maintain and keep current.
 Figure A-7-4 below shows how the DCEG Builder is connected to the IHO GI Registry; and shows how the DCEG Builder is integrated in the process of creating a Feature Catalogue.
 Using the Builder can greatly simplify the development process and increase consistency with the Feature Catalogue.
-It should be noted that the DCEG Builder is dependent on the Feature Catalogue being registered within the Feature Catalogue Database.
+The DCEG Builder can load the Feature Catalogue from the Feature Catalogue Database or from an external file.